caaaan/dither-cam/readme.md

 The application uses a three-thread architecture:
 1. **Main UI Thread**: Handles the user interface and user interactions
-2. **Camera Capture Thread**: Continuously captures frames from the camera
+2. **Camera Capture Thread**: Continuously captures frames from the camera using Picamera2
 3. **Frame Processing Thread**: Applies dithering algorithms to the captured frames

 This multi-threaded design ensures smooth performance by separating the camera I/O, image processing, and UI rendering tasks.

+## Note on Picamera2 vs. Legacy Picamera

+This application uses the new Picamera2 library, which is the successor to the original picamera library.
+Picamera2 offers several advantages:

+* Better performance and more options for camera control
+* Support for newer Raspberry Pi models and camera modules
+* Improved integration with the Raspberry Pi's camera stack
+* Active development and maintenance

+Picamera2 has a different API compared to the original picamera, so this code is not compatible with the legacy library.

 ## Building the Application